 While the majority of factories are re-opening in China, a new batch of risks is emerging that could bring further disruption to supply chains.
 These include the unstable supply of raw materials, a lack of skilled workers, logistics issues from sub-suppliers, pressure to produce quickly and increased scrutiny from government and regulatory agencies.

-NEW: China to improve supply chain by airfreight (Asia Times)
+China to improve supply chain by airfreight (Asia Times)